hannesmnagel/Blackbird/README.md

 * No schema definitions.
 * Automatic migrations.
 * Async by default.
-* Use Swift’s type system and key-paths instead of strings whenever possible.
+* Use Swift's type system and key-paths instead of strings whenever possible.

 ## Project status